ihadzic/covid_plots/README.md

 can/should open and if they have already opened whether they made the right call.

-I might add more data visualization as I have time.
+I might add more data visualization if I have time.